tomhodgins/responsive.style/src/techniques/elder-siblings-of-element.md

 ---
 title: Selecting Elder Siblings of an Element
 keywords: selector, css selector, selector resolver, elder siblings, css older, css elder, css sibling, previous element
+description: How can you style an element's elder siblings?
+JavaScript is aware of all of an element's siblings.
+Learn how to use JavaScript and CSS together to style the elder siblings of an element.
 ---

 CSS is able to select elements, the junior siblings of elements, and the children of elements, but it cannot select the elder siblings of elements.